Heeheedaa/PE/README.md

 2. If you want to enhance the aesthetics of Figure 1, you can replace the original SHAP package plots located at C:\Users\YOUR_USER_NAME\anaconda3\Lib\site-packages\shap\plots with the customized SHAP plots provided here.

-3. To properly run the provided Python code, the following dependencies need to be installed in the Python environment: NumPy, Pandas, Matplotlib, Seaborn, Scikit-learn, XGBoost, SHAP (SHapley Additive exPlanations), SciPy, h5py, glob, random, tensorflow, lightgbm
+3. To properly run the provided Python code, the following dependencies need to be installed: NumPy, Pandas, Matplotlib, Seaborn, Scikit-learn, XGBoost, SHAP (SHapley Additive exPlanations), SciPy, h5py, glob, random, tensorflow, lightgbm